Fairfield Threatening Lawyer

 A criminal threatening arrest can result in a host of unwanted consequences, including the imposition of a restraining order and a criminal record that could cause problems with housing, employment and other aspects of life.

 To avoid these consequences, as well as others that may occur if the terms of a restraining order are not fully understood, it is important to seek help from a Fairfield threatening lawyer.
-The sooner you start working with a legal team who understands this offense, the sooner you can move toward a positive outcome in your case.
+The sooner you start working with a legal team that understands this offense, the sooner you can move toward a positive outcome in your case.